NCAR/nodetester/README.md

 nodetester [options] CASE

 Options:
     -a, --account       the account/project code to which jobs are charged -f, --force         submit node tests even if requested nodes are not free -h, --help          display this help and exit
-    -n, --nodes     the number of nodes to test (-1 for all available) -p, --path      override the default path for test output -q, --queue     the queue on which jobs are run
+    -m, --machine       which machine to test (chey or dav) -n, --nodes         the number of nodes to test (-1 for all available) -o, --options       specify any other scheduler options for the main job -p, --path          override the default path for test output -q, --queue         the queue on which jobs are run
 ```

 ### What happens next?